keybase/book-content/00-getting_started/01-privacy.md

 {% set section_title = "Privacy" %}

 ## Privacy on Keybase
 Messages and files on Keybase are end-to-end encrypted.
-All your secrets are safe.
 Not even Keybase can access them.

 But accounts on Keybase can’t be totally private.
 For example, everyone on the internet can see your profile photo.
 And, some public info can’t be totally deleted.
 To help avoid any confusion or embarrassing moments, we’ll lay it all out.

-Tip: Your username and device names on Keybase are public and can’t be changed or deleted.
-Give them some thought before you create your account.
+Tip: Before you create your account, consider your username and names for your devices.
+They’re public and can’t be changed or deleted.

 ### Your data is your data
 You can and should read our whole [privacy policy](https://keybase.io/docs/privacypolicy).
 It’s not too long and you can skip around to find the info that’s most important to you.